soom-kang/Vue-Flippable-Card-Carousel/README.md

      - Click or Tap(Mobile) the arrow icons
      - Click or Tap(Mobile) the next or previous card face
      - Use key `ArrowRgiht` and `ArrowLeft`
-     - Slide left or right on the carousel area (mobile)
+     - Slide left or right on the carousel area (Mobile)

 - Flip the card: